Deferred items

 The prototype resolves @scripts/deploy.sh and similar references into paths.

-It still leaves the agent to read or run those files with normal tools.
-That is
+It still leaves the agent to read or run those files with normal tools, which is

-the right boundary: the skill loader gives the agent instructions and paths,
+the right boundary.
+The skill loader gives the agent instructions and paths, and

-while file and shell tools perform the work.
+the file and shell tools do the work.

 Permissions

 OpenCode-style skill permissions let a config allow, deny, or ask before loading a skill.
-The prototype in this workshop does not include a separate permission module.
+The prototype in this workshop doesn't include a separate permission module.

 If you add permissions, keep them in the tool execution layer.
-The model should not be trusted to decide whether it is allowed to load a restricted skill.
+Don't trust the model to decide whether it's allowed to load a restricted skill.

 Benchmarks for skill adherence

-The Q&A includes a question about whether skill steps are followed 100 percent of the time.
-The workshop does not include a benchmark.
+In the Q&A, we answer a question about whether skill steps are followed 100 percent of the time.
+We don't include a benchmark here.

 - Whether the correct skill was called.